leweyg/ndscene/README.md

 # SceneND: ObjectND, TensorND and RenderND
 n-dimensional scene-graph format and runtime

+## Abstract / Architecture Principals

+1. "Tensors" (TensorND) should be recursivly nestable, i.e. dictionaries of native-tensors are also Tensors.
+2. "Objects" (ObjectND) are sparse tensors, equivalent to the concatenation of their children, including support for parallel dictionaries of tensors.
+3. "Data" (DataND) behind tensors can be transitioned between tensored, buffered, mime-compressed and remote-pathed states.
+3. "Scenes" (SceneND) are collections of objects including support of instancing/reuse of Objects and Tensors.

 ## JSON Schema

 In brief: scenes contain objects which contain dictionaries of tensor-shaped data.
 Object transforms can be selection from shared tensors.
 The @type semantics below are optional and included for clarity.